14 of the best dog-friendly beaches in the UK

 12. Cei Bach Beach (Little Quay)

-(or Little Quay) is a large, sheltered beach near New Quay.
+Cei Bach (or Little Quay) is a large, sheltered beach near New Quay.
 When the tide is out, you could even walk along the beach and up into town.
-There’s also a nearby walk dedicated to Dylan Thomas, a famous Welsh poet who regularly came to holiday in this area.
+There’s also a nearby walk dedicated to Dylan Thomas, a famous Welsh poet who regularly came on holiday here.

 If you’re looking for a peaceful seaside escape, you’ll find it on this secluded seafront.
 There are few facilities and visitors.
 You might find the only other soul you see is another dog walker.
-There are also no seasonal dog restrictions to worry about, so the dog is welcome off the lead and they can enjoy the whole beach, all year.
+It's another dog friendly beach in the UK without any restrictions or time limits for furry visitors.
+So your dog is welcome off the lead on the whole beach, all year.

 It’s particularly pretty in the evening, as the west-facing direction means you’re treated to a spectacular sunset over Cardigan Bay.
 And, if you’re lucky, you might even see some seals or dolphins playing in the surf.